dgvisnadi/boids/README.md

 #  :bird: Boids

-Boids is a package that lets you visualize the number of green pixels between two location.
+Boids is a package that lets you simulate the flying behavior these birds.
-It uses Google API to retrieve the image and counts the green pixels.
+Optionally, you can save the animation as a .mp4 or .gif file.

 ### Getting Started